Friday, December 27, 2019

 Town House Restoration Shop in Kennebunkport, Maine.

-There they will undergo preparations prior to being
+There they will undergo preparations before being

 installed as side sills in the National Register of Historic